shivamjha1947/Programming-Languages-Project/README.md

 # Programming-Languages-Project
-This contains projects of PL lab
+This REPO contains projects of PL lab

-NewsJsonCode.py contains main code newspost.json contains the output of above file.
+NewsJsonCode.py contains main code &&
+newspost.json contains the output of above file.
 # date filter has been applied to scrape post till a specified date
 # # please read internal documentation in NewsJsonCode.py.